How to save money on household bills

 Call your current supplier and ask if they can offer you a better price.
 While they might not be able to do this, your current supplier may be able to offer you a better package for landline, mobile phone, broadband and TV.

 Again it’s worth knowing what you’re paying now and what you’re actually using.
 You might be able to downgrade or change packages to one which is what you actually need and reduce your household bills that way.

-If your supplier won’t budge, don’t worry, you need to spend some time looking at price comparison websites and try to find a package and supplier who more in line with your requirements.
+If your supplier won’t budge, don’t worry, you need to spend some time looking at price comparison websites (such as Uswitch) and try to find a package and supplier who more in line with your requirements.